 - Don’t believe anyone who claims they can “guarantee” returns in the precious metals market.

 - Be cautious about buying in direct response to radio, television, or Internet advertisements.

-- Be cautious about anyone selling gold or silver at below spot price.
+- Be cautious about anyone selling gold or silver at below the spot price.
 If precious metals are selling for much less than spot prices per ounce, something is almost always wrong.

 - Be wary of ‘boiler room’ pitches – unsolicited phone calls or emails from precious metals brokers.

 - Be careful of anyone who claims the supply of gold or silver coins is limited.
 “There are only five of these coins left in the inventory; you’d better buy now.”
 If you stick to investing in bullion, there are many American Gold Eagles, Gold Buffalos, and Canadian Maple Leaf coins.
-You will be able to buy tomorrow after doing your due diligence.
+You will be able to buy it tomorrow after doing your due diligence.

 You can also report suspected fraud to the Federal Trade Commission.